Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Experiments

-We report our results in Table \ref{tab:combined_hard_10} (\emph{hard 10}) along with Tables \ref{tab:Hierarchy_all}, \ref{tab:Hierarchy_hard20}, \ref{tab:Hierarchy_hard10}, \ref{tab:co-ref_all}, \ref{tab:co-ref_hard_20}, \ref{tab:co-ref_hard_10} covering the \emph{hard 20} and general test subsets in the Appendix.
+\paragraph{Evaluation summary} We report our results in Table \ref{tab:combined_hard_10} (\emph{Hard-10}), Table \ref{tab:longformer_all_data} (Longformer all data) and Table \ref{tab:combined_all} (all data) from the main paper, along with the full Tables [\ref{tab:Hierarchy_all}, \ref{tab:Hierarchy_hard20}, \ref{tab:Hierarchy_hard10}, \ref{tab:co-ref_all}, \ref{tab:co-ref_hard_20}, \ref{tab:co-ref_hard_10}] in the Appendix (results in all subsets reflect similar model trends).
 ICL few-shot results are averaged across 5 runs as described earlier.
 We first observe that, not very surprisingly, fine-tuning of recent LLMs leads to large gains over the smaller \textsc{Longformer} model used originally in \citet{cattanscico}.
-Fine-tuning also blows out of the water concurrent results for \textsc{SciCo} CDCR in the few-shot setting with larger variants from the \textsc{Mistral} family (see Table 3 in \citet{lior2024seam}), highlighting the value of fine-tuning in this task.
+Fine-tuning also achieve considerable gains over concurrent results for \textsc{SciCo} CDCR in the few-shot setting with larger variants from the \textsc{Mistral} family (see Table 3 in \citet{lior2024seam}), highlighting the value of fine-tuning in this task.
 More interestingly, our contextualized definitions led to strong improvements, for both LLM fine tuning and ICL.
 Our \projname\textsubscript{Relational}~model, which consists of fine-tuning \textsc{Mistral-7B} on \textsc{SciCo} augmented by relational definitions, achieved the highest results in every evaluation category, as exemplified in Table \ref{tab:combined_hard_10}.
-Generally, relational definitions outperformed singleton definitions, by carrying more nuanced information about relationships that the model might miss with the more generic singleton definitions (see Section \ref{sec:qual} for more analysis).
-ICL with larger LLMs \cite{gpt4o}, including prompt optimization with DSPy, unperformed smaller fine-tuned models in our experiments, though future work may explore this further with more models and in-context examples.
+Generally, relational definitions outperformed singleton definitions, by carrying more nuanced information about relationships that the model might miss with the more generic singleton definitions\footnote{Paired bootstrap tests (Appendix~\ref{app:significance}) confirm statistically reliable gains for hierarchy metrics across both hard subsets and for CoNLL F1 on \emph{Hard-10}, with the remaining metrics reflecting positive upward trends.} (see Section \ref{sec:qual} for more analysis).
+ICL with larger LLMs \cite{gpt4o}, including prompt optimization with DSPy, underperformed smaller fine-tuned models in our experiments, though future work may explore this further with more models and in-context examples.